 Making Instant Pot Jasmine rice couldn't get any simpler than this!
 Start by washing the rice - like most varieties of white rice, Jasmine rice needs to be rinsed under cold water to get rid of excess starch, until the water runs clear.

-Use a fine mesh strainer to rinse the rice and let the excess water drain.
-Note that there is no need to soak the rice in water – a step that is recommended for Basmati rice, to keep the long grains of rice intact.
+Use a fine-mesh strainer to rinse the rice and let the excess water drain.
+Note that there is no need to soak the rice in water.

 After rinsing the rice, add the rice to the Instant Pot along with and equal quantity of water.
 The Instant Pot has a pre-programmed ‘Rice’ mode which works well for parboiled or long-grained rice, however, the rice mode is based on the volume of rice in the Instant Pot, and might not give you the right results with Jasmine rice.
 I prefer using the ‘Pressure Cook’ or ‘Manual’ function to cook Jasmine rice.

 Jasmine rice takes lesser time to cook than most other varieties of rice, you need to cook it for just 4 minutes, followed by 5 minutes of natural pressure release time.
 Then release the remaining steam manually.
-The rice is done!
-Fluff it up with a fork and serve alongside your favourite curries or mains.
+And that's it - the rice is done!
+Fluff it up with a fork and serve alongside your favorite curries or main dishes.

 Pro tip: To reduce the stickiness of Jasmine rice, you can add a teaspoon of oil to the rice before cooking it.
 Any oil will do, but use sesame oil if you can – it enhances the flavor of Jasmine rice and reduces the stickiness.
-Adding salt to Jasmine rice is optional – you can add a pinch if you prefer.
+You can also add a little salt to enhance the flavor of the rice.